 Normally the Northern and Southern Area Planning Committee meeting starts at 6.00pm

 The calendar of council and committee meetings can be found here.

 Parish/Town Councils are consulted on all planning applications and copies of applications are usually available to view with the Local Councils as well as at the District Council offices.

-If a Parish/Town Council wishes to make comments at the Area Committee they will be entitled to a three minutes slot, if registered to do so beforehand, independent of objectors or applicants.
+If a Parish/Town Council wishes to make comments at the Area Planning Committee they will be entitled to a three minute slot, if registered to do so beforehand, independent of objectors or applicants.

 All representatives of Town and Parish Councils must be authorised to represent the Council’s views in advance of the meeting.

 Councillors are elected to represent you on the District Council but they also have to make decisions taking into account wider issues.
 You may like to contact your Councillor to discuss the planning application.